jcvilap/crypto-day-trader/README.md

 - [x] Setup a Mongo instance in mLab and connect to it from Node

 #### Server
-- [ ] Handle security based on Robinhood account
+- [x] Handle security based on Robinhood account
-- [ ] Listen to changes on selected crypto-currency (for now only one currency is supported)
+- [x] Listen to changes on selected crypto-currency (for now only one currency is supported)
-- [ ] Hold feeds in a local data structure
-- [ ] Fetch user account info from Robinhood
+- [x] Fetch user account info from Robinhood
 - [x] Define `Rule` class
 - [x] Fetch user `rules` from database
-- [ ] Enable Buy/Sell actions
+- [x] Enable Buy/Sell actions
+- [x] Calculate and incorporate RSI analysis to Buy/Sell strategies
-- [ ] Perform analysis based on `rules`
+- [ ] Perform analysis based on `rules` attributes
-- [ ] Alert via email/SMS/native notifications when a transaction happened

 ### Rules
 I define a `Rule` as a single instance of multiple trading strategies to be used by the `Engine`.
 Rules can be defined by the user and will be stored in the Mongo instance